CWood-sdf/46F-Docs/docs/LineCounter/index.md

 ## How
 The vexcode API provides the line tracker with a `reflectivity()` function this function usually returns about 9 in open air, but when an object goes near, it spikes to about 20.
 So, I have a thread that updates all the line counters in the background and checks if the reflectivity is above a certain threshold.
 If it is, then it increments the counter.

+## Usage
+This class keeps track of 2 values, the number of objects that have started to pass by, and the number of objects that have passed by.